smikitky/node-multi-integer-range/README.md

 </script>
 ```

-Note that you should fix the version, e.g., multi-integer-range@5.0.3
+Note that you probably want to fixate the version, e.g., multi-integer-range@5.0.3

 </details>